NIAAA researchers found that there were five distinct patterns of alcohol dependence.

-Almost 27 percent of intermediate familial alcohol dependents have sought help for their drinking problem.
-They tend to prefer self-help groups, detoxification programs, specialty treatment programs, and individual private health care providers.
+Almost 27% of intermediate familial alcohol dependents have sought help for their drinking problem.
+They tend to prefer self-help groups, detoxification programs, specialty treatment programs and individual private health care providers.

-The majority of chronic severe alcoholics are male (65 percent).
-They also have the highest divorce rates, with 25.1 percent divorced and 8.6 percent separated, and only 28.7 percent married.
-Only 9 percent have a college degree, and they also have the lowest employment rate, with only 43 percent of chronic severe alcoholics employed full time and 7.6 percent both unemployed and permanently disabled.
+Researchers found that about 65% of chronic severe alcoholics are male.
+They also have the highest divorce rates, with 25.1% divorced, 8.6% separated and only 28.7% married.
+Only 9% have a college degree, and they also have the lowest employment rate.
+Only 43% of chronic severe alcoholics are employed full-time and 7.6% are unemployed or permanently disabled.

-- 47 percent have antisocial personality disorder (the second-highest rate, after young antisocial alcoholics)
+- 47% have antisocial personality disorder (the second-highest rate, after young antisocial alcoholics)

 Substance abuse is also common: